Texas Medical Radiologic Technologist License Renewal Requirements 2026

 What is the Texas GMRT renewal fee?

-As of February 2026, the biennial renewal fee is $94 total, which includes the agency fee, NPDB fee, PHP fee, and OPP fee.
+The biennial renewal fee is $94 total, which includes the agency fee, NPDB fee, PHP fee, and OPP fee.
 A credit card convenience fee may also apply.
+Verify the current fee at TBMRT before submitting payment.
 Source: TBMRT

 Is there a grace period for Texas GMRT renewal?